Combat Elite: WWII Paratroopers

 Combat Elite: WWII Paratroopers is a single player based top down action role-playing video game set in World War II.
-The game was released on November 21, 2005 in the US.
+The game was released on November 21, 2005, in the US.
 It was published by SouthPeak Games and was developed by American studio BattleBorne Entertainment.
-The game was originally going to be published by Acclaim Entertainment, but the company went bankrupt and the games release got delayed.
+The game was originally going to be published by Acclaim Entertainment, but the company went bankrupt and the game's release got delayed.

 It is available for Xbox and PlayStation 2.
 A Windows version was planned, but cancelled.
-In addition, Combat Elite utilizes the Snowblind Studios engine, the same engine used for games such as Baldur’s Gate: Dark Alliance II.
+In addition, Combat Elite utilizes the Snowblind Studios engine, the same engine used for games such as Baldur's Gate: Dark Alliance II.

 Reception

 Upon release, Combat Elite: WWII Paratroopers received mixed reviews.
 IGN gave it a rating of 5.5/10 citing its poor targeting system and primitive controls.
 It was given a 5.4/10 rating by GameSpot again citing primitive controls, poor aiming mechanism, and an imbalanced skill system.
 On Metacritic the game has a weighted average score of 54% based on reviews from 12 critics.